vinayakumarr/DSP/README.md

 ## Deep-Segregation of Plastic (DSP): Segregation of Plastic and Non-Plastic using Deep learning

 ### About DSP
-The aim of the project is to develop an wngine which uses modern artificial intelligence approach, deep learning to automatically classify the waste into plastic or non-plastic.
+The aim of the project is to develop an engine which uses modern artificial intelligence approach, deep learning and computer vision to automatically classify the waste into plastic or non-plastic.
+This is just a proof-of-concept model.
+We have evaluate the performance of deep learning approaches such as CNN and CapsNEt on both the publically avilable and real-time data sets.

 ### Demo

 <iframe width="480" height="360" src="VID-20190122-WA0005.mp4" frameborder="0"> </iframe>